2. Jesus was speaking to His disciples, see verse 24.

 30. Because of the great devastation that would be brought against the city, the temple, and the inhabitants of the city in just a short time into the future by the Roman Army.

-31. Jesus was referring to the destruction of Jerusalem, the temple, and its inhabitants were a result of their not recognizing the visitation of their Messiah.
+31. Jesus was referring to the destruction of Jerusalem, the temple, and the city inhabitants being a result of their not recognizing the visitation of their Messiah.

 34. The “you” in this passage refers to all of the people present and His disciples (see Luke 20:45).